smccord/group2-machine-learning/README.md

        docker run -p 80:8888 sprince399/mlnotebook
        ```

   2. You will be given a prompt to access a jupyter notebook.
-It should look like the example below:
+It should look like the example below.
+Do not follow the instructions provided in the command prompt.
+Go to Step 3.

       ```
       To access the notebook, open this file in a browser: